+Appendix 4 of the Class Rules.
+NMCA's may refuse application of the Test Rules for national events.
 NMCA's shall require approval of the IMCCA to refuse application of the Test Rules in international events.
-01.07.00 Interpretations of Class Rules 01.07.01 At any time the International Committee of the International Micro Cupper Class Association shall be responsible for the interpretation of any part of these rules and it reserves the right to rule on any new eventuality that might arise.
-01.07.02 Interpretations are valid for no more than four years and should be withdrawn or included in the Class Rules at their next revision.
+01.07.00 Interpretations of Class Rules 1.7.1 At any time the International Committee of the International Micro Cupper Class Association shall be responsible for the interpretation of any part of these rules and it reserves the right to rule on any new eventuality that might arise.
+1.7.2 Interpretations are valid for no more than four years and should be withdrawn or included in the Class Rules at their next revision.
 01.07.03 A list of interpretations of these rules is published by IMCCA.
-01.08.00 (Reserved for future use) Identification on sails 01.09.00 01.09.01 Sail Numbers shall be issued by the MNA.
+01.08.00 (Reserved for future use) 01.09.00 Identification on sails 1.9.1 Sail Numbers shall be issued by the MNA.
 The MNA may delegate issuing of Sail Numbers to the NMCA.
-01.09.02 Sail numbers may be part of a list of a national handicap system.
-01.09.03 A sail number is issued for a Hull and shall not be re-used for subsequent Boats.
-Certification of Boats 01.10.00 01.10.01 A Measurement Certificate shall be issued by a national measurer appointed by the IMCCA or a NMCA, using the template file published by the IMCCA.
+1.9.2 Sail numbers may be part of a list of a national handicap system.
+1.9.3 A sail number is issued for a Hull and shall not be re-used for subsequent Boats.
+01.10.00 Certification of Boats 1.10.1 A Measurement Certificate shall be issued by a national measurer appointed by the IMCCA or a NMCA, using the template file published by the IMCCA.
 This document is shown in Appendix 5.
-01.10.02 The Measurement Certificate shall record the following information: a.
+1.10.2 The Measurement Certificate shall record the following information: a.
 Division b.
 Certification Authority c.
 Sail Number issued by the MNA or its delegate authority d.
 Boat Name e.
 Owner f.
 Hull identification, including Boat type, Serial Number if any, previous known Sail Number(s). g.
-Builder / Manufacturer details h.
-Date of issue of the Certificate All measurements related to measurement rules, and according sketches where needed.
-01.10.03 A simplified procedure may be applied for production Boats under the terms of Appendix 1.
-01.10.04 A Boat Certificate becomes invalid upon: a. the change to any items recorded on the Boat Certificate as required under 01.10.02 b. withdrawal by the Certification Authority c. the issue of a new Certificate 01.10.05 Retention of Certificate documentation
+Builder/Manufacturer details h.
+Date of issue of the Certificate i.
+All measurements related to measurement rules, and according sketches where needed.
+1.10.3 A simplified procedure may be applied for production Boats under the terms of Appendix 1.
+1.10.4 A Boat Certificate becomes invalid upon: a. the change to any items recorded on the Boat Certificate as required under 01.10.02 b. withdrawal by the Certification Authority c. the issue of a new Certificate 1.10.5 Retention of Certificate documentation The Certification Authority shall: a. retain the original documentation upon which the current Certificate is based; b. upon request, transfer this documentation to the new Certification Authority if the Hull is exported.